A.S.M.B.

 President

-Diane has been keeping bees for 8 years.
-Is a graduate of the University of Montana Master Beekeepers Course..
+Diane has been keeping bees for 10 years.
+Is a graduate of the University of Montana Master Beekeepers Program.
 She stays busy these days with her animals and farm in

 SO.
 MD

-She is one of the admins for our Facebook group and an active lifetime member of our club.
+She is one of the admins for our Facebook group and an active lifetime member of our association.
+She enjoys riding her motorcycle, going on flights in her husbands' airplane and adventures that keep her outdoors.

 Treasurer